 How to use risk management indicators

-There are hundreds of different technical indicators available, and each one offers a different way of using hard data to interpret market mood.
-Individual indicators can be used to identify a specific price level at which to cut positions, but it is a good idea to consider the whole range of technical analysis tools on offer to build a more rounded view.
-That is also why it is useful to use chart analysis and price patterns to cross-reference your analysis.
+However, it is a good idea to consider the whole range of technical analysis tools to build a more rounded view.
+This is also why it is useful to use chart analysis and price patterns to cross-reference your analysis.

 A stop-loss instruction is one of the most widely used technical analysis risk management tools.
 These are automated instructions, built into your trading platform, that will reduce or close out a position at a predetermined price level.